Testicular Dysgenesis Syndrome

 While TDS is considered a spectrum, variations or types can be categorized by the severity and nature of the testicular abnormalities.
 Here are some common classifications:

-3. Severe Dysgenesis: Significant malformations often linked with a high risk of testicular cancer and major reproductive challenges.
+3. Dysgenesis: Significant malformations often linked with a high risk of testicular cancer and major reproductive challenges.

 5. Environmentally Induced TDS: Cases where exposure to certain chemicals or hormones during pregnancy leads to testicular abnormalities.